thenewdarling/Spellbook/Spells/Teleport.md

 | Description       | 01-43  |     44-53    |    54-73   |   74-100  |
 | False destination | 01-50  |    51-100    |     ---    |    ---    |

-**Familiarity.** “Permanent circle” means a permanent teleportation circle whose sigil sequence you know.
+**Familiarity.** “Permanent circle” means a permanent [[Teleportation Circle]] whose sigil sequence you know.
 “Associated object” means that you possess an object taken from the desired destination within the last six months, such as a book from a wizard’s library, bed linen from a royal suite, or a chunk of marble from a lich’s secret tomb.

 “Very familiar” is a place you have been very often, a place you have carefully studied, or a place you can see when you cast the spell.
 “Seen casually” is someplace you have seen more than once but with which you aren’t very familiar.
 “Viewed once” is a place you have seen once, possibly using magic.
 “Description” is a place whose location and appearance you know through someone else’s description, perhaps from a map.